serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ## Bad Remediation

-It has been suggested to me that the way to protect against this is to use tight egress controls in your CI/CD pipeline.
+It may be suggested that the way to protect against this is to use tight egress controls around your CI/CD pipeline and your production environment.
 I don't agree with that.
-Most people are likely using Terraform to manage their cloud environments and no network egress controls on the CI/CD runner will prevent exfiltration via cloud resources like S3 buckets.
+Most people are likely using Terraform to manage their cloud environments and no egress controls on the CI/CD runner will prevent exfiltration via cloud services like S3 buckets.
+In addition, the runner may have enough privileges to modify its own egress controls.

 ## Conclusion